open-telemetry/opentelemetry-collector-contrib/exporter/prometheusremotewriteexporter/README.md

   - `num_consumers`: minimum number of workers to use to fan out the outgoing requests.
 - `resource_to_telemetry_conversion`
   - `enabled` (default = false): If `enabled` is `true`, all the resource attributes will be converted to metric labels by default.
-- `disable_target_info`: by default the exporter generates a `target` metric from each resource (see [https://github.com/open-telemetry/opentelemetry-specification/pull/2381]).
+- `disable_target_info_metric`: by default the exporter generates a `target` metric from each resource (see [https://github.com/open-telemetry/opentelemetry-specification/pull/2381]).
 Disable this behavior in case the metric is already present.

 Example: